LLNL/shroud/docs/statements.rst

           such as pointer vs reference argument.

 .. mixin - list of single names, no alternative allowed such as allocatable/pointer
-           must not contain 'alias' or 'base'
-           List fields from the mixin group will be appended to the group being defined.
+           must not contain 'alias', 'append' or 'base' List fields from the mixin group will be appended to the group being defined.
            Non-lists are assigned.
+           Dictionaries are recursively appended (f_module).

 .. append - applied after mixins as a sort of one-off mixin to append to fields.
       f_post_call is defined by the mixins but need to add one more line.